casper-network/docs/source/docs/casper/design/network-protocol.md

 A node SHOULD retry any failed outgoing connection periodically with exponential backoff.
 A node MUST NOT attempt to reconnect more than once per second.

-Nodes MUST NOT send data through incoming connection, other than handshakes.
+Nodes MUST NOT send data through incoming connections, other than handshakes.
 Nodes MUST NOT accept any data coming through outgoing connections, other than handshakes.

 ### TLS parameters